lsst/rtn-051/project/templates/index-template.rst

 ..
+This is a template rst file (.rst) within the Vera C. Rubin Observatory Risk Management Tool User Guide documentation project.
+This template can be used for a directory's index.rst or other pages within the directory.
+This comment and proceeding blank line may be deleted after the file is copied and renamed within the destination directory.

+..
 Review the README on instructions to contribute.
 ..
 Review the style guide to keep a consistent approach to the documentation.
 ..
 Static objects, such as figures, should be stored in the _static directory.
 Review the _static/README on instructions to contribute.